healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 Temperature: High heat / 400°F

 We first preheated the Bella to 400°F to make sure our **8 oz, 1.38-inch** top blade steak got the best crusting possible.
-Similar to other medium-sized electric skillets in our data set, this took only **3 min** which translated to a commendable 9/10.
+Similar to other medium-sized electric skillets in our data set, this took only **3 min** scoring a commendable 9/10.

 After seasoning the steak and inserting a meat thermometer, we seared each side for 4 min and 30 sec.
 Then, we seared the edge with the fat cap for 1 min and 30 sec, while the remaining edges were seared for 1 min each.

 Afterward, we added fresh rosemary and butter, allowing each side to cook for an additional 1 min.
 The steak's internal temperature reached 142°F initially, which then increased to 145°F after resting for 3 minutes.

 Since the heat didn’t stay high for long enough, the searing of both sides took a whole minute longer than similarly-sized skillets.
-And despite that, the crust was still **very thin**.
-We would later found out what exactly the problem was when checking the temperature oscialations down in the Ease of Use section.
+And despite this, the crust was still **very thin**.

+We later discovered the issue lay with temperature oscillations as detailed in our Ease of Use section further down.

-The entire cooking process took 18 min 30 sec and made the steak go **slightly over** medium-rare.
-Therefore, the steak lost a significant amount of juice and became **slightly tough**.
-Our chef had no choice but to rate it a 6.5/10.
+The entire cooking process took 18 min 30 sec and the steak was **slightly overdone** for a medium-rare.
+The steak lost a significant amount of juice and became **slightly tough,** so our chef had no choice but to rate it a 6.5/10.

 If we shortened the searing time for a more ideal doneness, we would compromise the already lackluster crust.
-So, we thought this was a fair compromise.
+So, we thought this was as good as it gets.

 Design
 ------